samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

 }
 ```

-For those who don't use Go or are writing simple scripts, we rely on a binary
+For those who don't use Go or are writing shell scripts, we rely on a binary
 called `utopia`, a tool we vendor into developer and production runtimes along
 with several other GoCardless specific tools.
 The binary supports a `utopia
 registry` command, which calls the standard discovery flow and prints the JSON